-In October, Sp Mortgage Bank updated the economic forecasts used in the calculation of expected credit losses and the weights set for the scenarios.
-Further details on the key macroeconomic variables and the weights assigned to the scenarios in the economic forecasts are presented in Note 13, "Impairment losses on financial assets".
+Sp Mortgage Bank updated the economic forecasts used in the calculation of expected credit losses for the end of 2022.
+Further details on the key macroeconomic variables and the weights assigned to the scenarios in the economic forecasts are presented in Note 12, "Impairment losses on financial assets".